Updated 07 June 2021.

 3- Industry market overview.

 A study from FedEx shows that 62% of European manufacturers don’t export at all, the average profit or loss for each of them is 647,000 Euros.
 49% of them are planning to start exporting.
 Most of them are expected to eagerly try to maximize the services Ubinodes has to offer.
-Already, we have talked with some of the potential customers, many of them are looking to collaborate with knowledgeable and trustworthy partners to use their expertise to enhance their operations.
+We have already spoken with some of the potential customers, many of them are looking to collaborate with knowledgeable and trustworthy partners to use their expertise in order to enhance their operations.
 We anticipate a mix of crypto and traditional customers, the exact breakdown of our clientele will evolve along with the cryptocurrency adoption.

-From the onset, Ubinodes will offer consultants a variety of IT tools so they autonomous and operational.
+From the onset, Ubinodes will offer consultants a variety of IT tools so that they can remain autonomous and operational.
 The open design of the network and the economic incentives should then encourage consultants and manufacturers to refer other parties to join the organization.

 Consultancy and freelancing proved its value to the business world and other fields.
-We believe its usage in the field of international business is under-exploited.
-Highly distributed and decentralized consulting is suitable especially for border-less projects.
+We believe its usage in the field of international business is under-appreciated.
+Highly distributed and decentralized consulting is suitable especially for international projects.
 Presently, there are several issues with the current state of consultancy and freelance offerings in the market, some of which are:

 - Lack of standards: Consultants are diversified, each holding their own data, so the information flow among nodes for a project is everything but smooth, while cross-project developments become harder to implement.